kl3mousse/seafighter/README.md

 I'm glad you have found this repo :) note that this is work in progress.
 For now I'm trying to get basic things sorted out, starting with a good dev kit, that can be easily reused for another project.

+Contributions and enhancements are welcomed.
+Please create a pull request.

-*Thanks to the neogeo scene (Sebastian Mihai, HPman, Furrtek, dciabrin, freem/AJ, Vasiliy Familiya, Smkdan...) for the assets & examples :)*
+*Thanks to the neogeo scene (Sebastian Mihai, HPman, Furrtek, dciabrin, freem/AJ, Vasiliy Familiya, Smkdan, Chris Covell...) for the assets & examples :)*

 # key programs
 - run_me_first.bat: will setup Windows PATH to be able to access compilers and libraries for your C/ASM code into ROMs